clkang-cybavo/CYBAVO-API-Document/source/includes/withdraw-wallet-api/_query-all-withdrawal-transaction-states.md

  **GET** /v1/sofa/wallets/`WALLET_ID`/sender/transactions/`ORDER_ID`/all

 <aside class="notice">
- WALLET_ID must be a deposit wallet ID
+ WALLET_ID must be a withdrawal wallet ID
 </aside>

 ### The order ID is used in the [withdraw assets](#post-withdraw-assets) API.